ShaharAviv/OOP-1/README.txt

 ﻿Object Oriented Programming ; 2018 a

-ex2 : Michael Shriki 305599417 , Kfir Matityahu 205425960
+ex2 : Michael Shriki , Kfir Matityahu

-//~~~המטלה הוגשה באיחור של יומיים באישור המרצה עקב מילואים~~~//

 This program mimic the PacMan Game via CMD
 Warring: we only exept 5 Levels! no less or more, the Levels txt in the project (Board.txt)